yugr/sighandlercheck/README.md

 The tool is rather hacky but it was able to detect potential errors in popular programs (zip, aspell).

+All credits for the idea (but not for it's ugly implementation) should go to Michal Zalewski (aka [lcamtuf](http://lcamtuf.coredump.cx)).

 # Why should I care about signal safety?